themrinalsinha/pkg_manager/README.md

 # 🐧 `Linux` Package Managing Scripts
-Repo containing helper package to install all the necessary packages while setting up desktop or servers.
-Mostly the package contains tools and packages that I use on daily basis.
+Repo containing helper shell scripts to install all the necessary packages while setting up desktop or servers.
+It mostly contains tools/packages that i use on daily basis.

 ## Documentation